wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include l18n.html %}
 {% include _toc.html %}

 ## Why Kubernetes?
+Speed vs. Sacurity

 With Kubernetes, a <strong>stand-alone dev team</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and waiting for operations management approvals.
-Freedom is why Kubernetes contributes to corporate agility and faster time to market.
+This freedom is why Kubernetes contributes to corporate agility and faster time to market.

 That is why it's so important to properly train developers to use Kubernetes "professionally".

-There is a lot to Kubernetes, but shell files or GUI can be created to hide details for common operations.
+However, there is a lot to Kubernetes.

+So, alas, some managers fall back to "protecting" Kubernetes in production by allowing only a small number of Operations specialists (separated from developers) to handle Kubernetes.
+When specialists are the only ones capable of doing a part of the work, they often become a <strong>bottleneck</strong> to fast progress.
+Specialists have a dis-incentive to educate others deeply.
+The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.

+"Self-service" portals and custom utilities save developer's time for common activities.
+But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.

-I have a script that can, with one command, stands up a Kubernetes cluster in AWS (after you establish credentials).
+Because of the above issues, I created a script that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
 But that's just the first step.

-## This articles
+## This article

 The contribution of this article is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.

 ## Open-Source History